-From 2003 to 2010 approximately 100,000 fingerlings were stocked annually in Fresno Reservoir.
+From 2003 to 2011 approximately 100,000 fingerlings were stocked annually in Fresno Reservoir.
 In 2006, 200,000 fingerling walleye were stocked due to unallocated productions at the Ft.
 Peck fish hatchery.

-In 2007, walleye were at their highest abundance levels on record (CPUE=26.25 fish/net; Figure 7) indicating excellent survival and recruitment of stocked YOY walleye, especially the 2005 and 2006-year class.
-In 2008 and 2009, walleye abundance decreased slightly (CPUE=21.5 and 22.05 fish/net; Figure 7), but re-main well above abundances observed in the late 1990s and early 2000s.
-With several years of excellent water levels to produce abundant forage, walleye abundance was at an all time high in 2010 with CPUE=28 fish/net.

-Figure 7. - Relative abundance, size structure, and relative weight of walleye in Fresno Reservoir for the years 1987-2010.
+In 2007, walleye were at their highest abundance levels on record (CPUE=26.25 fish/net; Figure 11) indicating excellent survival and recruitment of stocked YOY walleye, especially the 2005 and 2006-year class.
+In 2008 and 2009, walleye abundance decreased slightly (CPUE=21.5 and 22.05 fish/net; Figure 7), but remained well above abundances observed in the late 1990s and early 2000s.
+With several years of excellent water levels to produce abundant forage, walleye abundance was at an all time high in 2010 (CPUE=28 fish/net).
+Walleye densities remained high in 2011 (CPUE=21.2 fish/net) and the success of our walleye stocking program is quite evident.
+However, the high walleye densities in Fresno have put a lot of pressure on the current forage base and a normal or marginal water year could have detrimental effects on the entire fish community.
+Figure 11. - Relative abundance, size structure, and relative weight of walleye in Fresno Reservoir for the years 1987-2011.